6. Continuous probability distributions#

 plt.show()

-(*) It might also be interesting to see how well we can predict the probability of a randomly selected city being at least a given size.
-Let us denote by \(S(x)=1-F(x)\) the complementary cumulative distribution function (CCDF; sometimes referred to as the survival function), and by \(\hat{S}_n(x)=1-\hat{F}_n(x)\) its empirical version.
-Figure 6.13 compares the empirical and the fitted CCDFs with probabilities on the linear- and log-scale.
+(*) We might also be keen on verifying how accurately the probability of a randomly selected city’s being at least of a given size can be predicted.
+Let’s denote by \(S(x)=1-F(x)\) the complementary cumulative distribution function (CCDF; sometimes referred to as the survival function), and by \(\hat{S}_n(x)=1-\hat{F}_n(x)\) its empirical version.
+Figure 6.12 compares the empirical and the fitted CCDFs with probabilities on the linear- and log-scale.

 x = np.geomspace(np.min(large_cities), np.max(large_cities), 1001)